NautilusTrader

 Architecture

-analyze-pools runs each pool through the analyze pipeline concurrently, bounded by --concurrency; each pool uses its own data client and shares no state.
+analyze-pools runs one task per pool, bounded by --concurrency.
+Each task owns its data client.
 A snapshot is usable as a replay start point unless its validation_state is invalid.

 Pool discovery